St. Joseph Cathedral (San Diego, California): St. Joseph's Cathedral

-St. Joseph became a cathedral in 1936, when the Holy See established the Diocese of San Diego from part of the Archdiocese of Los Angeles.
-The cathedral is built on the site of the earlier churches and was dedicated in 1941.
 St. Joseph underwent restoration work in 2011 which included repainting and restoring exterior wood and concrete.
-Earlier work upgraded restrooms and accessibility to the facility while additional work is planned when funding is in place.
+Earlier work upgraded restrooms and accessibility to the facility.

 Present day

-St. Joseph's Cathedral offers public liturgies every day of the week, including a Sunday Mass in Spanish.
+St. Joseph's Cathedral offers public liturgies every day of the week, including a Sunday mass in Spanish.
 A young adult ministry, confessions, and devotions are also available.

 The cathedral frequently hosted concerts by Orchestra Nova San Diego and other classical groups.